 Searching for the Escaped Dog

 Running back to the house, I tell my wife what happened.
-Panic ensues: both of us imagine Taffy being hit by a car as she crosses the busy street right next to our house.
-Our fence was there primarily for pet containment, after all, so Taffy really didn't have any experience being on her own and wouldn't know what was dangerous and what wasn't.
+Panic ensues: both of us imagine Carmy being hit by a car as she crosses the busy street right next to our house.
+Our fence was there primarily for pet containment, after all, so Carmy really didn't have any experience being on her own and wouldn't know what was dangerous and what wasn't.

-We can't both go searching for her because our daughter is sleeping upstairs in her crib, so my wife decides to drive around in her car and search for Taffy while I stay at the house and call the dog's name on the off chance she's still in the area.
-Dino, of course, stays inside where it's much easier to keep a dog safe.
+We can't both go searching for her because our daughter is sleeping upstairs in her crib, so my wife decides to drive around in her car and search for Carmy while I stay at the house and call the dog's name on the off chance she's still in the area.
+Barney, of course, stays inside where it's much easier to keep a dog safe.

-Luckily for us, Taffy didn't go far.
+Luckily for us, Carmy didn't go far.
 Instead of following and crossing the busy road, she had walked across the lawn to go explore our neighborhood.
-That's why Dino had barked earlier he saw her run by the front door!
+That's why Barney had barked earlier he saw her run by the front door!
 My wife was just around the corner in her car, about to leave the neighborhood, when I saw a shape trotting towards us from a nearby crescent.
-It was Taffy, finally responding to our calls.
+It was Carmy, finally responding to our calls.
 She was safe!

-We decided then and there to get ourselves an Invisible Fence brand electronic fence system.
+We decided then and there to get ourselves an Invisible Fence.